robyftp/Tree/README.md

-## How many South Americans does it take to change a lightbulb?
-A Brazilian
+## Why did the knife dress up in a suit?
+Because it wanted to look sharp